 Ways to Comply and Avoid Legal Challenges

 Proposition 65 (Prop 65) is a California law that gives consumers and their attorneys the ability to sue businesses that do not include warning labels on products containing chemicals associated with cancer and birth defects.
 The law has spawned a predatory trial lawyer industry focused on using the law to net large settlements.
 The only companies safe from the reach of Prop 65 are those not producing or selling merchandise in California.
 Otherwise, if you are a multi-state retailer, distributor, or manufacturer whose products end up in California, Prop 65 can be costly if you are not prepared.
-This article reviews the law and provides some compliance recommendations.

 Overview

 The California Attorney General or a district attorney can pursue enforcement.
-However, most suits are brought by private parties claiming to be "acting in the public interest" who will then receive a portion of the fine or settlement ultimately assessed on the alleged violator.
+However, most suits are brought by private parties claiming to be "acting in the public interest," who will then receive a portion of the fine or settlement ultimately assessed on the alleged violator.
 Private lawyers start by filing a “notice of violation” with the Attorney General and the accused business.
-The notice is detailed in terms of the alleged violation, naming a specific chemical(s) for which there may be inadequate warning and including an expert’s statement meant to support the alleged claims.
+The notice is detailed in terms of the alleged violation, naming a specific chemical(s) for which there may be inadequate warning, and including an expert’s statement meant to support the alleged claims.

 Do I Need To Label My Product?